 If a student becomes ill at school, the school nurse, secretary or principal will determine if the student needs to be sent home.
 If a student is to be sent home, he/she will be checked out from the school office, and parents will be asked to pick the child up.
 Until such time that the student can be picked up, the student will remain in the clinic, sick room, or office.
 A student who has a contagious illness is not to be allowed to attend school until the illness is no longer contagious.
 In the case of fever, the health room will evaluate students on a case-by-case basis.
 Generally, if a child feels too unwell to remain in school, parents will be asked to come pick the child up.
 The child will be required to stay home the rest of the day, including after school sports/activities.
 If the student feels well enough to return the following day, they may.
-A student who has a contagious, i.e. no fever or symptoms for 24 hours.
+Students who had a fever or had been vomiting may return to school only after their fever or vomiting has stopped for 24 hours without the aid of medication.